hecomi/uOSC/README.md

 ### Data transmission interval

 If you need to send multiple large `byte[]` data at the same time, there are cases where you will lose packets frequently if you do not allow an interval.
-In this case, set `uOscClient.dataTransmissionInterval` (seconds).
+In this case, set `uOscClient.dataTransmissionInterval` (milliseconds).
 The background thread waits for the interval between each time a message is sent.

 ### Maximum data size